What is Essex ActivAte?

 How do I get in touch with the individual club provider?

-You can find contact details for each delivery partner within the map on each locality booking page.
+You can find contact details for each delivery partner by using the Activity Finder on the Active Essex Website – Activity Finder | Active Essex.
 If you have a general enquiry please message us on Facebook or email [email protected].

 What will face to face holiday clubs involve?